 - c.
 Repeat step b for the other channels. - d.
-The software has "memorized" the camera settings for each channel and is ready to apply them for acquisition. - 2.
-Select Acquisition>Acquire Multichannel Image. - a.
+The software has "memorized" the camera settings for each channel and is ready to apply them for acquisition.

+2. Select Acquire>Capture>Enable multichannel.

+- a.
 The software performs the acquisition tasks defined for the first channel. - b.
-The software prompts you to adjust the camera settings.
+You're prompted to adjust the camera settings.
 Click OK. - c.
 The software performs the acquisition tasks for the other channels defined. - 3.
-Close the shutter to prevent the tissue from bleaching while setting up the acquisition.

-- 4. Verify that the appropriate Device Command Sequence Presets have been set up. - a.
+Close the shutter to prevent the tissue from bleaching while setting up the acquisition. - 4.
+Verify that the appropriate Device Command Sequence Presets have been set up. - a.
 In the Multichannel Control panel, click Setup. - b.
-In the Acquire Setup window, click the Presets icon 🔊 in the bottom left corner .
+In the Multichannel acquisitions panel, click the Presets icon.
 You should see the name of your automated set of tasks.

-STEP 4: ACQUIRING A BACKGROUND IMAGE (BRIGHTFIELD)
+STEP 4: CAPTURING A BACKGROUND IMAGE (BRIGHTFIELD ONLY)

-Acquiring a background correction image over an empty region of the slide allows the software to correct for uneven illumination and to reduce tiling.
-It ultimately yields a much smoother Virtual Tissue image.
+Capturing a background correction image over an empty region of the slide allows the software to correct for uneven illumination and to reduce tiling.
+It ultimately yields a much smoother scanned slide.

-Navigate to an area on the tissue where some white area is visible.
-In the Camera Histogram window, check Clip Detect.

-- Clip Detect fills white areas that are overexposed in the field of view with dark red pixels. - If nothing appears when it is enabled, raise the exposure or light level until the red pixels appear; keep the exposure between 10 and 100 ms.
+- 1. Navigate to an area on the tissue where some white area is visible.
+In the Camera Histogram window, check Clip Detect. - Clip Detect fills white areas that are overexposed in the field of view with dark red pixels. - If nothing appears when it is enabled, raise the exposure or light level until the red pixels appear; keep the exposure between 10 and 100 ms.